ozyinc/website/content/cv.en.md

 {{< /cv/collapse >}}
 {{< cv/collapse title="Computer Engineering Design (CENG491-CENG492)" >}}

    This course (also known as the graduation project) has allowed me to use the things that I have learned by myself and during my internship at Stylelounge to create a product with a team of fellow senior students.
 The main aim of the course was not to deliver a production-ready app but just to create an MVP to showcase the product.
-For the details of project visit: {{< todo >}}.
+For the details of the project visit: {{< todo >}}.

    With this course I had my first challenge on being part of a team and discussing architectural choices for a greenfield project for the first time.
 I have built greenfield projects before in my life (especially for METU YES and Stylelounge) but the scope was limited to a few components, and the team size of those projects were 1 (myself) with occasional discussions with my fellow engineers and my supervisor.